marsbard/puppet-alfresco/README.md

 Current limitations:

-* Mysql root password does not get set correctly
-* CentOS build does not work right now but support is planned.
-Only tested on Ubuntu, Debian may work if you're lucky
+* CentOS build has only been tested on 4.2.f where it works apart from thumbnails and previews

 #### <a name='puppetmodule'></a>Use it as a puppet module
 It can be used as a puppet module, for example on your puppet master node